STAFF

 Drama

 I was born and raised in NYC by dancer parents and moved out to Utah to pursue a degree in Acting at Brigham Young University.
 While at school, I began teaching at the SCERA Center for the Arts for their Youth Theatre program and realized that although I love performing, I love teaching even more.
-This year will be my sixth year teaching at Lincoln Academy and every day I want to pinch myself because it is my dream job!
-I am so lucky to be able to work with such awesome faculty, staff, students, and parents.
+This year will be my seventh year teaching at Lincoln Academy.
+I feel so lucky to be able to work with such awesome faculty, staff, students, and parents!

 I hope my students will leave my classrooms having learned important life lessons like I did.
 In Drama we learn how to trust ourselves and have confidence.
 In Stage Craft we learn how to research and problem solve in out of the box ways.
-In Film we learn how to lead as well as work on a team to collaborate and create projects from the ground up.
-My students will also leave with a working knowledge of terms, best practices, and expectations in the respective fields I cover.
 It is my hope that the industry specific skills they learn will at the very least lead to an appreciation for the work that goes into the entertainment we consume – and at the very most be a launching point to a career that will bring them joy for the rest of their lives.

-Other fun stuff about Mrs. Poulsen: I am an avid gum chewer, lover of dark and white chocolate, have a tall husband, and name all of my indoor plants.
+Other fun stuff about Mrs. Poulsen: I am an avid gum chewer, lover of dark and white chocolate, and have a tall husband and two beautiful babies.